facontidavide/CPP_Optimizations_Diary/docs/palindrome.md

     const size_t S = sizeof(uint32_t);
     // number of words of size S in N_half const size_t N_words = (N_half / S);
-    // remaining number of bytes that don't fit in a word

     // example: if N = 18, half string is 9 bytes and
     // we need to compair 2 pairs of words and 1 pair of chars